KBB99/ActivadosPanama/README.md

 # README

 A web-app that connects Venezuelan immigrants with the NGO Activados Panama.
-The live website is available at https://www.activados.org
+The live website is available at https://www.activados.org.
+Documentation is available at https://kb3022.gitbook.io/activados/.

 # Getting Started